Containers & Planters March 8, 2026 Updated April 17, 2026

 Why Container Choice Matters More Than Beginners Expect

-In a ground bed, roots can keep exploring.
+In a ground bed, roots can keep exploring to find water.
 In a container, everything depends on the small volume of media you provide.
-That limited space has to store moisture, allow air movement, hold nutrients, and support growth during temperature swings.
+That limited space has to store moisture, allow air movement, hold nutrients, and support growth during massive temperature swings.
 If the container is too small or poorly drained, the herb feels the consequences quickly.

 Pot Size Basics